 Retail shops and large-scale supermarkets can make use of smart RFID tags for better management of inventories in their system.
 Smart inventory management software can give a real-time update on product details for customers, and items in their inventory stock and it could trigger automatic orders if a particular item has a low quantity.
 Vendors will get an update on items in high demand and better service can be provided.

 9. Theft control

-Another attractive use of RFID tags are theft control.
+Another attractive use of RFID tags is theft control.
 Valuable things can be protected using smart tags.
-Objects embedded with smart tags will trigger if it pass by RFID proximity (active area where RFID transmitter is installed).
+Objects embedded with smart tags will trigger if they pass by RFID proximity (the active area where RFID transmitter is installed).

 Future applications of Near Field Communication

 1. Smart Home

 Using NFC and RFID technology we are able to customize and program a particular application using our smartphone.
 By just activating an NFC tag we can control our household equipment, app launching, access/lock doors, set alarm functions, or any particular task using a smartphone.